lvgl/lvgl/docs/CODING_STYLE.rst

 Doxygen will convert ``data_type_t`` or ``function_name()`` into a hyperlink to that documentation when it exists.

-If you create a new pair of ``.c`` and ``.h`` files (e.g. for a new driver), include a Doxygen comment like this at the top of each new file.
+If you create a new pair of ``.c`` and ``.h`` files (e.g. for a new driver), ensure a Doxygen comment like this is at the top of each new file.
 Doxygen will not parse the file without it.

 .. code-block:: c